NSS-Workshops/agentic-ai/src/sections/roocode-rooflow/01-roocode-setup-security/index.md

 ### Test 1: Basic Connection

-1. **Open Command Palette**
-2. **Type "RooCode: Ask"**
-3. **Ask**: "Can you explain what RooCode is?"

-If successful, you should receive a detailed response about RooCode's capabilities.
+Start by testing your basic connection to ensure RooCode can communicate with your chosen AI provider.
+Open the Command Palette and type "RooCode: Ask," then ask a simple question like "Can you explain what RooCode is?"
+If your setup is working correctly, you should receive a detailed response about RooCode's capabilities, confirming that your API key is properly configured and the connection is established.

 ### Test 2: Mode Switching

-1. **Try switching modes**: Use "RooCode: Switch Mode"
-2. **Test different modes**: Try Ask, Code, and Architect modes
-3. **Verify responses**: Each mode should have a distinct personality and focus
+Next, verify that RooCode's specialized modes are functioning properly by testing the mode switching functionality.
+Use "RooCode: Switch Mode" to try different modes like Ask, Code, and Architect modes, then interact with each one to verify that each mode has a distinct personality and focus area.
+This test confirms that RooCode's core specialization feature is working as expected.

 ### Test 3: Memory Bank

-1. **Ask RooCode to remember something**: "Please remember that I'm working on a React project"
-2. **Switch modes and ask**: "What project am I working on?"
-3. **Verify persistence**: The information should be remembered across modes
+Finally, test RooCode's advanced context management by asking it to remember something specific, such as "Please remember that I'm working on a React project."
+Then switch to a different mode and ask "What project am I working on?"
+The information should be remembered across modes, demonstrating that the Memory Bank system is properly maintaining context between different specialized AI modes.

 ## Troubleshooting Common Issues

 ### "API Key Not Found" Error

-**Solution**:
-1. Verify your API key is correctly set in environment variables or VS Code settings
-2. Restart VS Code after setting environment variables
-3. Check that your `.env` file is in the correct location
+When RooCode can't locate your API key, the issue typically stems from incorrect configuration or file placement. **First, verify your API key is correctly set** in either environment variables or VS Code settings, ensuring there are no extra spaces or characters. **Restart VS Code after setting environment variables** since the application needs to reload to recognize new environment variables. **Check that your `.env` file is in the correct location** - it should be in your project's root directory, not in a subdirectory.

 ### "Rate Limit Exceeded" Error

-**Solution**:
-1. Wait for the rate limit to reset (usually 1 minute)
-2. Consider upgrading to a paid tier for higher limits
-3. Reduce the frequency of requests
+Rate limiting occurs when you exceed the number of requests allowed within a specific time window, which is common when experimenting with AI tools. **Wait for the rate limit to reset**, which usually takes about one minute for most providers.
+If you frequently encounter this issue, **consider upgrading to a paid tier** that offers higher rate limits for more intensive usage.
+In the meantime, **reduce the frequency of your requests** by spacing them out or batching your questions more efficiently.

 ### "Insufficient Credits" Error

-**Solution**:
-1. Check your account balance on the provider's dashboard
-2. Add credits or upgrade your plan
-3. Switch to a provider with available credits
+This error indicates that your account has run out of available credits or reached its spending limit. **Check your account balance** on your AI provider's dashboard to see your current credit status and usage history. **Add credits or upgrade your plan** if you want to continue using the same provider, or **switch to a provider with available credits** - for example, moving from a paid service to Google Gemini's free tier if you've exhausted your paid credits.

 ### RooCode Not Responding

-**Solution**:
-1. Check your internet connection
-2. Verify the AI provider's service status
-3. Restart VS Code
-4. Check VS Code's output panel for error messages
+When RooCode becomes unresponsive, the issue could be related to connectivity, service availability, or local configuration problems. **Check your internet connection** to ensure you can reach the AI provider's servers. **Verify the AI provider's service status** by visiting their status page or checking social media for outage reports. **Restart VS Code** to refresh all connections and clear any temporary issues.
+Finally, **check VS Code's output panel** for detailed error messages that can help diagnose the specific problem.

 ## Security Checklist